Committee Entertainment: Patryk Tracz

-Patryk Tracz (born April 4, 1985) is Polish-American executive, best known as the President of Life in Color.
+Patryk Tracz (born April 4, 1985) is a Polish-American executive, best known as the President of Life in Color.
 Born in Ziębice, Poland to Krystyna Janowski and Dariusz Tracz, when Tracz was nine years old he moved with his family from Poland to Boca Raton, Florida in search of financial stability.
 In Florida, Tracz and his twin brother Lukasz Tracz attended Spanish River High School.
 Starting in 2004, Tracz began studying marketing and business at Florida Atlantic University (FAU).
 While still attending FAU, by 2006 Tracz was living with his brother and several housemates at an apartment on the Florida State University campus.
 When he co-founded Committee Entertainment, Tracz began handling Operations and Production.

 In January 2008 he began working at marketing at the company MDVIP, where he worked until April 2009.
 He also continued to work with DayGlow, and earned his degree from Florida Atlantic University in 2010, having extended his education to focus on the company.
 After the acquisition by SFX and renaming into Life in Color, Tracz remained Vice President.
 As of 2014 Tracz was based in West Palm Beach, Florida.